the-mcmaster/Syntactical-Analyzer/README.md

 4. `Also, note that the lexical analyzer should read one character at a time.`
    - See `open_file` in `src/io.rs`

+# Dependencies
+This relies only on the standard library.

 # Crate Organization

 ### High Level Overview